hyperledger/fabric/docs/source/developapps/analysis.md

 Let's analyze commercial paper in a little more detail.
 PaperNet participants such as MagnetoCorp and DigiBank use commercial paper transactions to achieve their business objectives -- let's examine the structure of a commercial paper and the transactions that affect it over time.
+We will also consider which organizations in PaperNet need to sign off on a transaction based on the trust relationships among the organizations in the network.
 Later we'll focus on how money flows between buyers and sellers; for now, let's focus on the first paper issued by MagnetoCorp.

 ## Commercial paper lifecycle